Sepsis and Travel

 There are many illnesses that affect people no matter where they are, like influenza or pneumonia.
 But there are also diseases and infections found only in certain parts of the world.
 These are endemic diseases.
 Some can make a traveler very sick and could cause sepsis.
-Most people in the United States would not contract these infections unless they travel to locations where they are endemic.
+Most people in the United States wouldn’t contract these infections unless they travel to locations where they are endemic.

 Dengue Fever